Pixel Motion Diffusion is What We Need for Robot Control: Experiments

 \subsection{Meta-World Experiments}

-We next evaluate \modelname on the MetaWorld~\citep{yu2019meta} simulated environment containing a Sawyer robot arm.
+\bhdr{Dataset:} We next evaluate \modelname on the MetaWorld~\citep{yu2019meta} simulated environment containing a Sawyer robot arm.
 We focus on 11 challenging tasks constructed following \citep{Ko2023LearningTA,Ran25LTM} since the original benchmark is not language conditioned.
-We select this environment-tasks setting to enable direct comparison to closely related prior works \citep{Ko2023LearningTA,Wen2023AnypointTM,Xu2024FlowAT,Ran25LTM} that also leverage pixel or point trajectories for robot manipulation tasks.

-\bhdr{Dataset:} We use the training split from \citep{Ko2023LearningTA,Ran25LTM} containing 165 actionless videos for \systwoname training and 220 task demonstrations across the 11 tasks for \sysonename training.
+We use the training split from \citep{Ko2023LearningTA,Ran25LTM} containing 165 actionless videos for \systwoname training and 220 task demonstrations across the 11 tasks for \sysonename training.
 All baseline experiments and results are identical to those reported in prior works AVDC \citep{Ko2023LearningTA} and LTM \citep{Ran25LTM}.
-The baselines ``BC'' refer to behaviour cloning, with BC-Scratch containing a ResNet initialized from scratch and BC-R3M using a ResNet initialized from R3M \citep{nair2022r3m}.
-All baselines are trained as described in \citep{Ko2023LearningTA,Ran25LTM}.

 \bhdr{Results:} We report these results in \Cref{tbl:mw_eval}.
 Our approach achieves clear performance improvements compared to prior works on this challenging benchmark.
 We particularly emphasize the improved \textit{semantic understanding} of our \modelname framework: notice how \modelname achieves significantly better performance on visually similar but semantically dissimilar task pairs such as \texttt{open-door} vs \texttt{close-door}.
 We attribute this to our efficient latent diffusion formulation that enables scalable language-video pretraining, which in turn endows our model with stronger language understanding.
 We also highlight the improved performance in tasks such as \texttt{basketball} and \texttt{assembly}, which we attribute to our action-expert design choices that enable better robot state awareness.